-Perla M. Guerrero is Assistant Professor of American Studies and U.S. Latina/o Studies at the University of Maryland, College Park.
+Perla M. Guerrero is Associate Professor of American Studies and U.S. Latina/o Studies at the University of Maryland, College Park.
 She is also affiliate faculty with the Asian American Studies Program, the Center for Global Migration Studies, and the Latin American Studies Center.
 Her research and teaching interests include relational and comparative race and ethnicity with a focus on Latinas/os/xs and Asian Americans, space and place, immigration, labor, U.S. history, and the U.S. South.
 She has received multiple awards including two from the Smithsonian Institution to be a Postdoctoral Fellow at the National Museum of American History (NMAH).
 The first allowed her to work on her book project, Nuevo South: Asians, Latinas/os, and the Remaking of Place, and the second to contribute to the “Our American Journey” Immigration/Migration Initiative, a Smithsonian-wide endeavor with a new exhibit to open at NMAH.
 Guerrero has published numerous book chapters and articles and presented her work in nationally and internationally.
 She has also worked with community organizations, non-profits, smaller museums and presented her work in public humanities programs such as the national symposium “Civil War to Civil Rights: The Well-Being of a Nation” and offered a Terp Talk titled “Reactions to a Diversifying U.S. South.”